 Medications will help the teen cope with the stiffness, swelling, and pain in the joints.
 The doctor will likely continue the medicines until the symptoms resolve and arthritis becomes inactive.

 - Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or naproxen, are a part of the first-line treatment used to alleviate inflammation and pain.
-They may be used in combination with over-the-counter painkillers.

 - Disease-modifying anti-rheumatic drugs (DMARDs), such as methotrexate and azulfidine, are used when NSAIDs are ineffective.
 DMARDs slow or cease juvenile arthritis’ progression but may take weeks or months to show results.
 In some cases, the doctor may advise taking DMARDs with NSAIDs.

 - Biologic agents are a new drug type used when DMARDs don’t offer relief or the teen has the sacroiliac joint’s arthritis.
 These drugs also slow or stop the progression of the disease.